Marohn-Group/mrfmsim/docs/overview.rst

 Graph representation and metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The graph representation of the experiment allows us to easily visualize the steps of the experiment.
-The metadata shows the signature, returns, description and more of the experiment.
+The graph representation of the experiment allows us to visualize the steps of the experiment easily.
+The metadata shows the experiment's signature, returns, description, and more.
 The *mrfmsim-marohn* package contains standalone experiment models and model collections.
 The standalone experiments can be directly imported, and experiments within the collection can be accessed using the experiment name as the key.

 .. note::

-    The *mrfmsim-marohn* package is loaded as a plugin of the *mrfmsim* package, therefore the experiments are accessed through the ``mrfmsim.experiment`` module.
+    The *mrfmsim-marohn* package is loaded as a plugin of the *mrfmsim* package.
+    The experiments are accessed through the ``mrfmsim.experiment`` module.

 To access a standalone experiment model: